IkiAkiri/creator-handbook/SubstancePainter.md

 }

-Final Export Parameters When your project is ready to export use the output template glTF PBR Metal Roughness in the export textures menu.
+**Final Export Parameters** When your project is ready to export use the output template **glTF PBR Metal Roughness** in the export textures menu.

+[Screenshot of Substance Painter New Project Color Configuration Settings]

-After Export Substance Painter will export your materials with 3 additional file types in the specified folder.
-They are .bin, .glb, .gltf as well as the maps converted to ORM format automatically.
+**After Export** Substance Painter will export your materials with 3 additional file types in the specified folder.
+They are **.bin, .glb, .gltf** as well as the maps converted to **ORM** format automatically.